rpark3/ECON3916-Statistical-Machine-Learning/Lab 13/readme.md

-"""
-Run this script to generate README.md in the current directory.
-    python write_readme.py
-"""

-readme = """# The Architecture of Dimensionality: Hedonic Pricing & the Frisch-Waugh-Lovell Theorem
+"""# The Architecture of Dimensionality: Hedonic Pricing & the Frisch-Waugh-Lovell Theorem

 ---